abs-tudelft/tydi/book/src/specification/logical.md

 The names cannot be empty.

-The names must be case-insensitively unique within the group.
+The names must be case-insensitively unique within the union.

 > The above requirements on the name mirror the requirements on the field names
 > for the physical streams.